 Libby saw prisons as ineffective, dehumanizing places of despair, often little more than “graduate schools of crime.”
-The so-called “correctional” system undermined a person’s dignity and hope which inevitably led to more anger, frustration, and violence towards themselves or towards other cell-mates and society.
+The so-called “correctional” system undermined a people’s dignity and hope, which inevitably led to more anger, frustration, and violence towards themselves and/or others.
 Libby believed in the infinite worth of every human being as God’s creation worthy of forgiveness and acceptance.
 He was concerned with “man’s growth as a human being and his dignity as a child of God.”
 He acknowledged that communities would not achieve the desired public safety results if they continued to diminish the value of people who had been in conflict with the law and further exclude them from society.
 So, Libby, along with many community members, began setting up Canada’s first halfway house.

-The Anglican All Saints Church in Windsor, where Neil Libby had been the curate assistant, supported the creation of the halfway house.
+The Anglican All Saints Church in Windsor, where Libby had been the curate assistant, supported the creation of the halfway house.
 Organizational and financial help soon flowed in from other religious denominations.
 The St. Vincent de Paul Society, who served the poor and others in troubled situations, had also been thinking about setting up a halfway house for people being released from prison.
 Instead of proceeding independently with their plans, they and the London Diocese of the Roman Catholic Church sent a generous contribution to the struggling St. Leonard’s organizing committee.
 Members of the Jewish community also became involved.
 He was quoted saying, “You see…the fact is that this must not be solely an Anglican or All Saints’ kind of development… It must transcend that… It must be supported by all segments of the community”.
 Libby made it clear he was building a social support system that transcended parochial and denominational boundaries.
 He and the other St. Leonard’s organizers fostered a warm and sincere spirit of cooperation among those of differing faiths which complemented the beginnings of the ecumenical movement in Canada.